INTI-CMNB/kicad-ci-test-spora/README.md

 ## Tools used

 To automate the process here we use:
-* [Kiplot](https://github.com/INTI-CMNB/kiplot) to generate gerbers, drill and position files
+* [KiBot](https://github.com/INTI-CMNB/KiBot) to generate gerbers, drill, position files and BoMs (HTML, XLSX and CSV)
 * [kicad-automation-scripts](https://github.com/INTI-CMNB/kicad-automation-scripts) to run DRC/ERC, prints schematics and PCB
-* [KiBoM](https://github.com/INTI-CMNB/KiBoM) to generate HTML and CSV BoMs
 * [InteractiveHtmlBom](https://github.com/INTI-CMNB/InteractiveHtmlBom) to generate interactive HTML BoMs
+* [PcbDraw](https://github.com/INTI-CMNB/PcbDraw) to generate the PCB previews using different colors
 * Docker to integrate KiCad and all the tools in a single package suitable for CI/CD pipelines
-* GitLab CI/CD pipeline mechanism
+* GitHub CI/CD pipeline mechanism

 The docker image can be found [here](https://github.com/INTI-CMNB/kicad_auto)